ChessDS.com overview

 Predicting game results with machine learning

 This site owes gratitude to TWIC and Lichess, both of which were sources of PGN data.
-The data has been enriched with ~150 features for each position, including Stockfish (18) eval data for top moves and candidates.
+Each position is enriched with ~140 features for the result model and ~70 for the move model, including Stockfish 18 evals of the current position and its candidate moves.

 Some notable facts:

-- Candidate moves are evaluated the same as main-line moves so long as they have ≥ 1% move probability according to the move prediction model.
-That model has fewer features, but a similarly large training set of millions of positions, from GM-level classical games.
+- Candidate moves are evaluated the same as main-line moves so long as they have ≥1% move probability according to the move prediction model.

 Annotating moves